-Table A-139 srvctl remove vip Parameters
+Table A-94 srvctl remove vip Command Parameters

-Parameter Description

--vip "vip_name_list" A comma-delimited list of VIP names surrounded by double quotation marks (" ")
+Parameter Description -vip "vip_name_list" Specify a comma-delimited list of VIP names that you want to remove surrounded by double quotation marks (""). -force Optionally, you can use this parameter to remove a VIP regardless of any dependencies. -noprompt Optionally, you can use this parameter to suppress prompts. -verbose Optionally, you can use this parameter to display detailed output.

--force Force remove

--noprompt Suppress prompts

--verbose Verbose output